 Plus, with a picky eater you also need to choose a supplement they will actually take.
 A lot of the gummies have a fishy taste and the liquid, even when well flavored, has an unpleasant texture.

 First of all, don’t use a multivitamin as your source of omega-3.
 They are great for other vitamins but will contain much less omega-3 compared to a regular omega-3 supplement, so it won’t supply enough of this essential fat.

 I recommend a

-We first bought some Disney Finding Dory gummies.
+We first bought some Disney Finding Dory gummies at the grocery story.
 They had the right ratio of Omega-3 to Omega-6 and promised a great taste, but my son wouldn’t eat them.
 They almost had this film or coating over them and the fishy aftertaste.
 I also tried a store brand version which he didn’t like either.

 If you are looking for an oil, AHAlife carries a high quality pure omega-3 liquid for kids called Super Hero by Bare Biology This is a high-quality product containing the most omega-3 on the market.
 One drop a day is all that’s needed so these drops should last about 9 months.